QRP operation: Equipment

 Many of the larger, more powerful commercial transceivers permit the operator to lower their output level to QRP levels.
 Commercial transceivers specially designed to operate at or near QRP power levels have been commercially available since the late 1960s.

-In 1969 the American manufacturer Ten-Tec produced the Powermite-1, one of Ten-Tec's first assembled transceivers, and featured modular construction.
+In 1969 the American manufacturer Ten-Tec produced the Powermite-1, one of Ten-Tec's first assembled transceivers, which featured modular construction.
 All stages of the transceiver were on individual circuit boards: the transmitter was capable of about one or two watts of RF, and the receiver was a direct-conversion unit, similar to that found in the Heathkit HW-7 and HW-8 lines, which introduced many amateurs to QRP'ing and led to the popularity of the mode.

 Enthusiasts operate QRP radios on the HF bands in portable modes, usually carrying the radios in backpacks, with whip antennas.
 Some QRPers prefer to construct their equipment from kits, published plans, or homebrew it from scratch.
 Many popular designs are based on the NE612 mixer IC, i.e. the K1, K2, ATS series and the Softrock SDR.